SEO writing is all about quality content – for readers and algorithms

 Don’t agonise over using them all.
 If you can use half or a bit more, that’s fine.

 The only risk to avoid is keyword stuffing.
+Using the same keyword over and over again is out of date black hat SEO.
 Limit the use of your keywords to one occurrence, or at the very most, two.

 Your target keyword should never be overused.
 Recall that there were three target choices?